Andhra Pradesh Express (old)

 Indian Railways had allocated the service number 12723 for the Hyderabad–New Delhi run, and service number 12724 for the New Delhi–Hyderabad run.
 The train service was first commissioned by Madhu Dandavate in 1976.

 Change of name

-After the bifurcation of Andhra Pradesh, Andhra Pradesh Express runs from Telangana and hence, the name of the train will be renamed as Telangana Express with effect from 15 November 2015.
+After the bifurcation of Andhra Pradesh, Andhra Pradesh Express runs from Telangana and hence, the name of the train was renamed as Telangana Express with effect from 15 November 2015.
 The new train between Visakhapatnam–Delhi via Vijayawada was named as Andhra Pradesh AC Express.